 Key Facts: Exchange Rates

 This key facts covers Key Facts: Exchange Rates within Exchange Rates for GCSE Mathematics.
 Revise Exchange Rates in Ratio & Proportion for GCSE Mathematics with 12 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 7 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 2 of 8 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position